-Tungsten Replicator operates by reading information from the source database and transferring that information to the Tungsten History Log (THL).
+Tungsten Replicator operates by reading information from the source database and transferring that information to the Transaction History Log (THL).

 Each transaction within the THL includes the SQL statement or the row-based data written to the database.
-The information also includes where possible transaction specific option and metadata, such as character set data, SQL modes and other information that may affect how the information is written when the data is applied.
+The information also includes, where possible, transaction specific options and metadata, such as character set data, SQL modes and other information that may affect how the information is written when the data is applied.
 The combination of the metadata and the global transaction ID also enable more complex data replication scenarios to be supported, such as multi-master, without fear of duplicating statement or row data application because the source and global transaction ID can be compared.

 Depending on the underlying storage of the data, the information can be reformatted and applied to different data servers.
 When dealing with row-based data, this can be applied to a different type of data server, or completely reformatted and applied to non-table based services such as MongoDB.